diodesign/diosix/README.md

 ### Building

-These are the tools I've got installed on Debian GNU/Linux for building diosix; other versions of the software are probably fine, too:
+These are the tools I've got installed on Debian "Jessie" GNU/Linux server for building diosix; other versions of the software are probably fine, too:

 * `nasm 2.11.05`
 * `make 4.0`
-* `grub-mkrescue 2.02~beta2-22`
+* `grub-mkrescue 2.02`
 * `qemu 2.1.2` (for testing)

-Check out the source code in the usual way and change into its directory
+Check out the source code in the usual way and change into its directory:

 ```
 git clone https://github.com/diodesign/diosix.git
 cd diosix
 ```

 Then pick a hardware platform to build a kernel for.
 Let's start with x86, a standard PC machine.
-Change into its direcroy.
+Change into its directory:

 ```
 cd platform/x86
 ```

-Build a bootable ISO image suitable for burning to a CD/DVD or throwing at an emulator or hypervisor to test.
+Build a bootable ISO image suitable for burning to a CD/DVD or throwing at an emulator or hypervisor to test:.

 ```
 make iso
 ```

-The ISO should be saved in the platform's release directory,in this case, `diosix/release/x86/boot.iso`.
+The ISO should be saved in the platform's release directory, in this case, `diosix/release/x86/boot.iso`.
 To fire up the ISO image in QEMU, just run...

 ```